 Cutting back on the caffeine could do wonders for your hormones!
-Whilst the occasional coffee won’t do any harm, too much caffeine drives the adrenal glands to produce the stress hormone; cortisol.
+Whilst the occasional coffee after food won’t do any harm, too much caffeine, especially on an empty stomach, drives the adrenal glands to produce the stress hormone; cortisol.
 This increases the production of insulin, which causes a rise in sebum and inflammation which can lead to breakouts.

 One of the easiest ways for our hormones to go gaga is by not getting enough shut eye!
 If you suffer from sleep deprivation, it could be one of the key reasons your hormones are imbalanced and you’re feeling like crap!
 When you sleep, your body repairs, detoxifies, regulates hormones and adjusts blood sugar levels and in order for our bodies to fulfil these functions properly, the brain must pass through four different levels of sleep cycles.
 My lovely friend Georgie has written a fab article on sleep cycles here.